Identify Signs of Bullying

 A child bullying others may act normal at home.
 However, as a responsible parent or guardian, you should take note of these signs and check if your child had signs of abusing other children.

 - 1The child became short tempered.He or she gets irritated by anything easily.
-The child usually get into fight with other children at home or in the neighborhood.
+The child usually gets into a fight with other children at home or in the neighborhood.

 - 2The child gets more and more aggressive.A child bullying others would tend to be physically aggressive at home.